Terms and Conditions

 3. promote discrimination of any kind, including discrimination based on race, sex, religion, nationality, disability, sexual orientation or age;

 4. infringe any Intellectual Property Rights;

 5. be likely to deceive any person, or give the impression that your contribution emanates from us if this is not the case;

 6. breach any legal duty owed to a third party, such as a contractual duty or a duty of confidence;

-7. impersonate any person or organisation or misrepresent your identity or affiliation with any person or organisation;
+7. impersonate any person or organization or misrepresent your identity or affiliation with any person or organization;

 8. advocate, promote, incite any party to commit, or assist any unlawful or criminal act such as (by way of example only) copyright infringement or computer misuse, or contain a statement which you know or believe, or have reasonable grounds for believing, that members of the public to whom the statement is, or is to be, made are likely to understand such statement as constituting a direct or indirect encouragement or other inducement to the commission, preparation or instigation of acts of terrorism; or